Home » Clay Art Projects » 12 Easy Clay Pinch Pot Ideas For Creative Kids

 • Have fun exploring a pinch pot method and create all sorts of DIY gifts.

-TIP: Remind children to pinch all the way to the bottom of the clay and not only the top.
-A common problem is that children will pinch the top clay wall and not the bottom.
+TIP: Remind children to pinch to the bottom of the clay and not only the top.
+A common problem is that children pinch the top clay wall, not the bottom.
 The goal should be to make the walls as even as possible.

 examples of pinch pot clay ideas for kids with a flower, fish, owl and elephant.

-Ceramic pinch pots are a great lesson plan for kids as a stand-alone project or as a structural base for new builds (like one of these clay animals ideas).
-Here are 9 clay art lesson plans that have been very successful with our students over the years.
+Ceramic pinch pots are a great lesson plan for kids, whether as a stand-alone project or as a structural base for new builds (like one of these clay animal ideas).
+Here are nine clay art lesson plans that have been very successful with our students over the years.

 1